3rd Infantry Division (United States): Cold War to the Millennium (1953 through 2000)

 In November 1990, following Iraq's invasion of Kuwait, more than 6,000 3rd Infantry Division men and women deployed with the 1st Armored Division on Operation Desert Storm as part of the Allied Coalition.
-They participated in the Battle of Medina Ridge which was the second largest tank battle of the conflict.
+They participated in the Battle of Medina Ridge which was the second-largest tank battle of the conflict.
 The 3rd Brigade was credited with the destruction of 82 tanks, 31 Armored Personnel Carriers, 11 artillery pieces, 48 trucks, 3 AAA guns and captured 72 EPW's with the loss of 2 Bradley Cavalry vehicles, 30 WIA's and 1 KIA.

 Later nearly 1,000 soldiers(one unit-I co.
 3rd Aviation Support, 3rd ID) deployed to southeastern Turkey and northern Iraq in Operation Provide Comfort to help Kurdish refugees.

 In late Spring of 1991, the division supplied senior ranking officers and non-commissioned officers, along with a military police company to Task Force Victory (Forward).
-Stationed in Kuwait the Task Force was to provide division level support to the 11th Armored Cavalry Regiment (which shared the same duty station).
-Those elements of V Corps attached to the task force (including those of division) returned to their home units in early September 1991.
+Stationed in Kuwait the Task Force was to provide division-level support to the 11th Armored Cavalry Regiment (which shared the same duty station).
+Those elements of V Corps attached to the task force (including those of the division) returned to their home units in early September 1991.

 As part of the Army's reduction to a ten-division force, the 24th Infantry Division was inactivated on 15 February 1996, and reflagged to become the 3rd Infantry Division.

 In 1996 the division was redeployed to Fort Stewart, Fort Benning, and Hunter Army Airfield, Georgia.
 The division repeatedly demonstrated its deployability since then by maintaining a battalion, and later a brigade task force presence in Kuwait.
 It has also moved sizable forces to Egypt, Bosnia and Kosovo in partnership training and peacekeeping missions.

 In 1996–97, the 3rd Infantry Division Detachment, Rear Tactical Operations Center (RTOC), which is a unit manned by the Georgia Army National Guard was mobilized and served in Operation Joint Endeavor.
 During this time, the 3rd ID RTOC served under the 1st Infantry Division and later the 1st Armored Division.
-Respectively serving in Bosnia, at Camps Dallas and Angela, near Tuzla under the 1ID, and then in Croatia at Slavonski Brod, under the 1AD, serving the Assistant Division Commander for Support, then BG George Casey.
+Respectively serving in Bosnia, at Camps Dallas and Angela, near Tuzla under the 1ID, and then in Croatia at Slavonski Brod, under the 1AD, serving as the Assistant Division Commander for Support, then BG George Casey.